-If you’re missing just one tooth, then you may be aware that dental implants in Seattle are an option for replacing it.
+If you’re missing just one tooth, then you may be aware that dental implants in Kirkland are an option for replacing it.
 However, if you’re missing all of your teeth, then you may wonder whether dental implants are an option for you.
 Can dental implants replace all of the teeth?

 The answer is yes, dental implants can be used to replace an entire set of missing teeth.
 However, this doesn’t involve placing 28 implants (one for each tooth that needs to be replaced).
 The size of dental implants would make this difficult, as the different implants might crowd each other.
 Additionally, it’s not necessary to use so many implants.

 Instead, several implants placed into the jaw are used to support a full denture, which is known as an “implant-supported denture.”
 The minimum number of implants needed is four, although most dentists prefer to use a few more.
 (The procedure is sometimes known as “All-on-4” because all of the artificial teeth are supported on four implants.)
 The more implants used, the more stability the denture will have.
 Additionally, with more implants, there’s less force placed on each one, increasing the chances of long-term success of the procedure.

 Implant supported dentures can be used in the upper jaw or in the lower jaw.
 In general, more implants are required in the upper jaw than in the lower jaw.
 This is because the bone of the upper jaw is generally less dense than that of the lower jaw.
 Additionally, the presence of the sinuses above the upper jaw limits the length of dental implants; since each implant is shorter, it’s necessary to use more of them to ensure stability.
 A minimum of six implants are required in the upper jaw.